Academic Preparation

 • Calculus

-• Spanish (especially if applying to schools in the West or South)
+• Spanish (especially if applying to schools in the Western or Southern U.S.)

-Please refer to the relevant websites below for detailed course requirements
+Prerequisites to PA school are school specific.
+Additional coursework across disciplines may be required.
+Please refer to the relevant website below for detailed course requirements.

 • 2 semesters of Biology with labs